Emil von Reznicek: Life

 Reznicek's grandfather, Josef Resnitschek (1787–1848), was a trumpet virtuoso and band leader in the Imperial regiments Nos.
 32 (Esterhazy), based in Budapest, and 60 (Gustav Wasa), based in Vienna where he played music with Johann Strauss Sr. and Joseph Lanner.
 Reznicek's father Josef Resnitschek/Reznicek (1812–1887) entered the army as a cadet and eventually became Feldmarschall-Lieutenant, the second-highest rank in the Austrian army, gaining an ordinary diploma of nobility in 1851 and the rank as a Baron (Freiherr) in 1859.
 His mother, Clarisse Fürstin Ghika Budești (1837–1864), belonged to the influential Ghika family of Romania.
 Emil Nikolaus was the half-brother of the artist Ferdinand von Řezníček (1868–1909).

 Reznicek passed his childhood in Vienna, until the family moved to Graz in 1874.
 He began piano lessons in 1871; his first compositions date from 1876–78, when he was a student in Graz and at the Staatsgymnasium in Marburg an der Drau (Maribor).
 He studied law and music in Graz from 1878–80.
 He never finished his law degree, but continued to study music with Wilhelm Mayer (also known as W. A. Rémy).
 Finally, he went to Leipzig to study with Carl Reinecke and Salomon Jadassohn.
-He gained his diploma as a composer on 9 June 1882.
+He gained his diploma as a composer on 9 June 1882, not long after he and his wife Mathilde's (née Thurn-Valsassina) first son Ludwig Emil Franz was born on 26 May 1882.